 Writers produce works of fiction and non-fiction such as books, poetry, scripts and articles for newspapers and magazines.
 They will need to develop ideas, research material by using the internet and interviewing people and make sure work is submitted on time to meet deadlines.

-- be able to come up with ideas that will sell
+- creative ideas that will sell

-- have good research skills
+- good research skills